- Published on

 Java Core Projects: Foundational & Command Line Tools

-These projects are excellent for getting comfortable with Java's syntax, basic input/output, and fundamental control flow, leveraging the java.io
+These projects are excellent for getting comfortable with Java's syntax, basic input/output, and fundamental control flow, leveraging the java.io, java.util, and java.lang packages.

 1. Simple Calculator